-22.2.
+67 Legislative text Article 22 - Requirements relating to transparency 22.2.
 A sample of the underlying exposures shall be subject to external verification prior to issuance of the securities resulting from the securitisation by an appropriate and independent party, including verification that the data disclosed in respect of the underlying exposures is accurate.

-67. A sample of the underlying exposures shall be subject to external verification prior to issuance of the securities resulting from the securitisation by an appropriate and independent party,

-See statement in §(y) of "STS Compliance", confirming that <<(y) an external verification (including verification that the data disclosed in this Prospectus in respect of the Receivables is accurate) has been made in respect of a sample of Receivables prior to the Issue Date by an appropriate and independent party in accordance with the STS Guidelines Non-ABCP Securitisations and no significant adverse findings have been found >>.

-See also the statement in "THE PORTFOLIO" - "Pool Audit": <<An external verification has been made in respect of the Portfolio prior to the Issue Date by an appropriate and independent party (independent from both the Originator and the Issuer), inter alia, on the following issues: (i) compliance of the Receivables with the Criteria, and (ii) accuracy of the information included in the section headed "The Portfolio - Characteristics of the Portfolio - Stratification Tables" above.
-No significant adverse findings have been found in the context of such verification activity.>>.

-PCS has reviewed the results of the auditor verification exercise, including the analysis of the "agreed upon procedures" (AUP) commonly known as a "pool audit".
-PCS notices that this was done by an appropriate and independent party.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-Verification of a sample of the underlying exposures (Article 22 (2)

-74. The objective of the criterion is to provide a level of assurance that the data on and reporting of the underlying credit claims or receivables is accurate and that the underlying exposures meet the eligibility criteria, by ensuring checks on the data to be disclosed to the investors by an external entity not affected by a potential conflict of interest within the transaction.

-75. To facilitate consistent interpretation of this criterion, the following aspects should be clarified:

-(a) requirements on the sample of the underlying exposures subject to external verification;

-(b) requirements on the party executing the verification;

-(c) scope of the verification;

-(d) requirement on the confirmation of the verification.

-6.2 Verification of a sample of the underlying exposures (Article 22 (2))

-Sample of the underlying exposures subject to external verification

-78. For the purposes of Article 22(2) of Regulation (EU) 2017/2402, the underlying exposures that should be subject to verification prior to the issuance should be a representative sample of the provisional portfolio from which the securitised pool is extracted and which is in a reasonably final form before issuance.

-Party executing the verification

-79. For the purposes of Article 22(2) of Regulation (EU) 2017/2402, an appropriate and independent party should be deemed to be a party that meets both of the following conditions:

-(a) it has the experience and capability to carry out the verification;
+STS criteria 67.
+A sample of the underlying exposures shall be subject to external verification prior to issuance of the securities resulting from the securitisation by an appropriate and independent party, Verified?
+Yes PCS Comment STS Statement (t) PCS has reviewed the review on "agreed upon procedures" (AUP) commonly known as a "pool audit".
+PCS can confirm that this was done by an auditing firm of international repute.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale Verification of a sample of the underlying exposures (Article 22 (2) 74.
+The objective of the criterion is to provide a level of assurance that the data on and reporting of the underlying credit claims or receivables is accurate and that the underlying exposures meet the eligibility criteria, by ensuring checks on the data to be disclosed to the investors by an external entity not affected by a potential conflict of interest within the transaction.
+75. To facilitate consistent interpretation of this criterion, the following aspects should be clarified: (a) requirements on the sample of the underlying exposures subject to external verification; (b) requirements on the party executing the verification; (c) scope of the verification; (d) requirement on the confirmation of the verification.
+EBA Final non-ABCP STS Guidelines 6.2 Verification of a sample of the underlying exposures (Article 22 (2)) Sample of the underlying exposures subject to external verification 78.
+For the purposes of Article 22(2) of Regulation (EU) 2017/2402, the underlying exposures that should be subject to verification prior to the issuance should be a representative sample of the provisional portfolio from which the securitised pool is extracted and which is in a reasonably final form before issuance.
+Party executing the verification 79.
+For the purposes of Article 22(2) of Regulation (EU) 2017/2402, an appropriate and independent party should be deemed to be a party that meets both of the following conditions: (a) it has the experience and capability to carry out the verification;